 To start, crooked teeth are harder to clean than properly aligned ones.
 They come together at odd angles, often overlapping.
 They’re cramped, and it’s hard to properly clean between them.
 Sometimes, even specialized dental tools can’t clean them successfully.
 Even if you’re taking care of them properly, you still have plaque and tartar building up, putting you at risk for problems like tooth decay and gum disease.

 Crooked teeth also lead to an uneven bite.
 When your bite comes together, the pressure is evenly distributed throughout your teeth.
-With crooked teeth, some of the teeth take on more pressure than others.
-They wear down faster than your other teeth, and they’re more likely to chip or crack under pressure as well.
+With crooked teeth, some take on more pressure than others.
+They wear down faster than your other teeth and are more likely to chip or crack under pressure.

 Uneven bites are also one of the biggest influences on TMJ disorders.
 Because your bite isn’t coming together properly, the jaw doesn’t track the right way.
 It starts to wear down, and the facial muscles controlling the jaw become strained.
 TMJ disorders cause pain, tension, and popping in the jaw.
 You may also develop problems opening and closing your mouth.